piercing-productions/pp-sales-data-viewer/README.md

 grunt push [or grunt ftpush]
 ```

-## Demo

-Temporarily I have a demo of the app at [http://piercingproductions.com/test/SalesDataViewer/][demo].

 ## Updating Angular

 Previously we recommended that you merge in changes to angular-seed into your own fork of the project.